Restuta/edit-listing-proto.Ember/README.md

  * ~~load model using GET `localhost/api/listings/drafts/:id`~~
  * ~~may need local server for that (can be done with node and express in 5 mins or Nancy for .NET)~~
  * after editing is done do PUT to `/api/listings/drafts/:id`
+ * support async model loading in some way, show a spinner on top of pre-rendered model

  ##Ember specific:
  * split templates/controllers/views/ and routes to separate files